 For more information, here’s an image SEO post about optimizing the alt tag for images.

 Oh, the emotion on that wedding day.
 So beautifully captured in photos.
 A couple stealing a quiet moment with only the photographer as a witness.
 It’s just that, I think.
 What makes you a great wedding photographer?
 Are you the always present kind that parties along with the guests and is invisible for that reason?
 Or are you actively involved in the day and present photo moments along the way?
 I can’t be the judge of your USP, but your subjects, the bride and groom, probably can.

-Of course you will also write an additional text about how you ‘operated’ during the day.
+Of course, you could also write an additional post about how you ‘operated’ during the day.

 If you’re a professional in the stock photo business, you have probably done some photography SEO already.
 There are some general guidelines:

-- You have probably chosen one or more niches;
+- You’ve probably chosen one or more niches;

-- you are doing all the right image optimization and more, as mentioned in our article on image seo;
+- you’re doing all the right image optimization and more, as mentioned in our article on image seo;

-- of course, you are trying to rank watermarked images, not the originals.
+- of course, you’re trying to rank watermarked images, not the originals.

 There is one more issue to consider when thinking about photography SEO.
 If your main business is selling stock photos, you probably don’t want to do that via your own website.
-There are plenty of well visited websites that specialize in selling stock photos.
-Images in this article are from various photographers at YAY Images, a source for photos we like to use.
-Using websites like that, and for instance Shutterstock or iStockphoto will bring much more attention to people looking for these kind of photos.
+There are plenty of well-visited websites that specialize in selling stock photos.
+Images in this article are from various photographers at 123RF.
+Using websites like that, and for instance, Shutterstock or iStockphoto will bring much more attention to people looking for these kinds of photos.

 One more thing: most websites allow for a photographer’s bio as well.
 Tell me who you are.
 If I can relate to your story, it’s so much easier to spend money on your photos.

 Food photography and SEO